Dammyvirgo28/DevOps_Project/Git-Project/README.md

 - The command is 'git clone (link to your remote repository)'

-- Step 9: Markdown syntax
+- Step 9: Introduction to Markdown syntax

 1. Headings - he hashtag or pound symbol (#) is used to create headings.
 The number of hashtags indicates the level of the heading.
 For example: